 Systemising Strategy – Periodic performance against financial and operational metrics associated with strategic goals should be reviewed and, as appropriate, resources and behavior modified.
 Understanding constraints will cause the organization to be more agile at course-correcting as the environment changes.

 Whether the influences that are forecast to impact the workplace result in the death of HR or its reinvention remain to be seen.
 But why wait until the dark clouds arrive?
-Managing workforce sustainability, whatever the future holds, will lead to improved performance and in twenty years time, a movie will remind us what that meant.
+Managing the sustainability of an organization workforce whatever the future has in store will lead to better performance no matter what the circumstances, than otherwise would be the case.